Washington State Veteran's Benefits

 - Housing Benefits

 - Recreation Benefits

 State Veterans Homes

-The state of Washington runs three state veterans homes, they are the Veterans Home at Retsil, the Washington Soldiers Home and Colony near Orting, and the Spokane Veterans Home.
+The state of Washington runs four state veterans homes, they are the Veterans Home at Retsil, the Washington Soldiers Home and Colony near Orting, the Spokane Veterans Home, and the new Walla Walla Veterans Home.
 All provide high-quality, long-term nursing and assisted-living care.
 Eligibility requirements include;

 Homeless Veterans Program